Doraemon: Nobita's Chronicle of the Moon Exploration: Plot

 The anywhere door explodes due to the attack of the Kaguya beings.
-Nobita tells Doraemon to use "Bamboo Copter" to fly to Moon, but Doraemon denies this.
-Mozo, the Kaguya turtle comes out of Shizuka's shirt and tells them to use the emergency ship which he and Luca had used to come to Earth.
+Nobita tells Doraemon to use a "Bamboo Copter" to fly to the Moon, but Doraemon denies this.
+Mozo, the Kaguya turtle, comes out of Shizuka's shirt and tells them to use the emergency ship he and Luca used to go to Earth.
 Doraemon tells everyone to gather here at 7 pm.
-At 7pm, the group flies towards the moon.
-Upon reaching there, they find Moonbit, who was trying to say something, they decide to follow him and finds Luna, who reveals that Luca had given his badge to her due to which, she managed to escape.
-Nobita, Doraemon, Suneo, Mozo, and Gian decide to leave for Kaguya and Doraemon gives Shizuka his spare pocket and the "Danger Alarm".
+At 7 pm, the group flies towards the Moon.
+Upon reaching there, they find Moonbit, who is trying to say something; they decide to follow him and see Luna, who reveals that Luca had given his badge to her, which is why she managed to escape.
+Nobita, Doraemon, Suneo, Mozo, and Gian leave for Kaguya, and Doraemon gives Shizuka his spare pocket and the "Danger Alarm".

 Meanwhile, Commander Godat takes Luca to Diabolo, who reveals his plans to leave Kaguya and attack Earth.
-Later, Godat frees Luca from the handcuffs, and is filled with rage to know that he was being used.
-The royal servants reach there and arrests Godat and Luca.
-Upon arriving there, the friends decides to ask the residents of the planet about the Espal.
-The residents reveals that they do not know anything about them, but all the important people on the planet lives in the Royal Palace.
+Later, Godat frees Luca from the handcuffs and is filled with rage to know he is being used.
+The royal servants reach there and arrest Godat and Luca.
+Upon arriving there, the friends decide to ask the residents of the planet about the Espal.
+The residents reveal that they do not know anything about them, but all the essential people on the planet live in the Royal Palace.
 The gang enters the palace and starts searching for Luca and his friends.
-In the prison, Godat reveals to Luca that he was the descendant of Dr. Godal (the person who created Espal) and gives him a blue orb which he inherited from his ancestors, and Luca kept in his pocket.
+In the prison, Godat reveals to Luca that he is the descendant of Dr. Godal (who created Espal) and gives him a blue orb, which he inherited from his ancestors, which Luca kept in his pocket.
 The gang arrives there and frees the Espal.
 Luca tells them that Godat is their ally.